ncsl/network_neuroscience_epilepsy/README.md

 # EZTrack

-EZTrack is organized as a data processing toolchain to produce electrode weights and heatmap scores from EDF or MEF files.
+EZTrack produces electrode weights and heatmap scores from EEG signals in EDF or MEF files.

-The code is organized as follows:
+The code is organized as a data processing toolchain:

 ## data